wallarm/ingress-plus/docs/installation.md

 $ kubectl apply -f rbac/rbac.yaml
 ```

 **Note**: To perform this step you must be a cluster admin.
+On GCE you'll need to [assign yourself that role](https://github.com/coreos/prometheus-operator/blob/master/Documentation/troubleshooting.md)

 ## 3. Deploy the Ingress Controller

 We include two options for deploying the Ingress controller:
 * *Deployment*.
 Use a Deployment if you plan to dynamically change the number of Ingress controller replicas.
 * *DaemonSet*.
 Use a DaemonSet for deploying the Ingress controller on every node or a subset of nodes.

 ### 3.1 Create a Deployment